1928 Australian Championships

 The 1928 Australian Championships was a tennis tournament that took place on outdoor Grass courts at the White City Tennis Club, Sydney, Australia from 21 January to 6 February.
 (Note: Matches in women's and junior events were played between 21st and 30th of January, while men's matches and mixed doubles started on 28th.)
 It was the 21st edition of the Australian Championships (now known as the Australian Open), the 5th held in Sydney, and the first Grand Slam tournament of the year.
 The singles titles were won by Frenchman Jean Borotra and Australian Daphne Akhurst.

 Nineteen-year-old Australian, Jack Crawford reached the semi-finals, where he was beaten by Borotra.

-This was the first of only four such a Grand Slam tournaments, in which a Triple Crown was achieved by two players.
+This was the first of only four such a Grand Slam tournaments, in which a History was achieved by two players.